Key takeaways

 Here’s what common eCommerce features can cost to maintain:

-Since transactions directly affect revenue, regular maintenance plays a big role.
+Since transactions directly affect revenue, regular maintenance is crucial.
 Broken checkout pages or outdated inventory tools can lead to lost sales.
-This makes eCommerce one of the higher website maintenance costs to plan for.
+This makes e-commerce one of the highest website maintenance costs to plan for.

 Regular maintenance tasks

-Beyond big-ticket items like hosting or security, websites also need regular maintenance tasks to stay functional.
-These small but frequent fixes can include updating plugins, optimizing speed, and repairing broken contact forms that frustrate users.
+Beyond big-ticket items like hosting and security, websites also require regular maintenance to stay functional.
+These smaller, ongoing tasks include updating plugins, improving speed, and fixing broken forms that affect user experience.

 Here’s what typical regular maintenance tasks can cost:

-For many businesses, these jobs are part of the broader cost of website maintenance.
-While individual fixes may seem small, they add up to significant monthly costs if you want your site to remain secure and user-friendly.
+Most small business websites spend between $35 and $500 per month on regular maintenance tasks, depending on how often updates are needed.
+While individual fixes may seem small, they add up over time if you want your site to remain secure and user-friendly.

 Type of website | Average monthly cost | Average annual cost | What’s included |